Vijayakrisna-Ramesh/Vijayakrishna-Ramesh.github.io/README.md

-This is a personl profile's page
+This is a personal profile's page